Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 ## CI

-Every PR in `Homebrew/brew` runs a series of CI tests to try to prevent bugs from being introduced. **A PR _must_ have passing CI before it can be merged**.
+Every PR in `Homebrew/brew` runs a series of CI tests to try to prevent bugs from being introduced. **A PR _must_ have passing CI before it can be merged.**

 There are many checks that run on every PR.
 The following is a quick list of the various checks and what they represent:

+- `Triage / review`: This verifies that the PR has been open for long enough.
+See the [Automatic approvals](#automatic-approvals) section above for more information about automatic approvals.
 - `Vendor Gems / vendor-gems`: This is skipped except for dependabot PRs.
 It updates the RBI files to match any new/changed dependencies.
 See [Type Checking With Sorbet](Typechecking.md) for more information about RBI files and typechecking.
-- `Triage / review`: This verifies that the PR has been open for long enough.
-See the ["Automatic approvals" section above](#automatic-approvals) for more information about automatic approvals.
-- `codecov/patch` and `codecov/project`: These show the Codecov report for the PR.
-See the ["`brew tests` and Codecov" section below](#brew-tests-and-codecov) for more info about Codecov.
+- `Codecov / codecov/patch` and `codecov/project`: These show the Codecov report for the PR.
+See the [`brew tests` and Codecov](#brew-tests-and-codecov) section below for more info about Codecov.
-- `CI / vendored gems (Linux)`: This checks whether there was a change to the vendored gems on Linux that needs to be committed to the PR branch.
+- `CI / vendored gems`: This checks whether there was a change to the vendored gems on Linux that needs to be committed to the PR branch.
 - `CI / test default formula (Linux)`: This runs `brew test-bot` on Linux to ensure it still works as expected.
 - `CI / syntax`: This is run first to check whether the PR passes `brew style` and `brew typecheck`.
 If this job fails the following jobs will not run.
-- `CI / tap syntax (Linux)`: This runs `brew style` and `brew audit` on all official taps (note that although this has Linux in its name, it does check `Homebrew/homebrew-core` and all cask repos).
+- `CI / tap syntax`: This runs `brew style` and `brew audit` on all official taps (note that although this runs on Linux, it does check all cask repos).
-- `CI / docker`: This builds and deploys a new Homebrew Docker image.
+- `CI / docker`: This builds and deploys a new Homebrew Docker image to GitHub Packages and Docker Hub.
 - `CI / test everything (macOS)`: This runs several checks on macOS including `brew tests`, `brew update-tests`, `brew test-bot --only-formulae --test-default-formula`, `brew readall` and `brew doctor`.
 - `CI / tests (no-compatibility mode)`, `CI / tests (generic OS)` and `CI / tests (Linux)`: These run `brew tests` with various options on Linux.
+- `Documentation CI / linting` and `rubydoc`: These check the prose and formatting of the written documentation, and verify the [rubydoc API documentation](https://rubydoc.brew.sh) can be built without issue.

 _Note that this list is non-exhaustive and can change over time._